wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 **A:** Please contact your Refinitiv's Technical Account Manager or Technical Relationship Manager to help you to access EDP account and services.

-**Q: I have ERT in Cloud account and the required Python libraries, but the example application stucks at "Connecting to WebSocket wss://&lt;ERT in Cloud URL&gt;/WebSocket for session1..." line**
+**Q: I have ERT in Cloud account and the required Python libraries, but the example application stucks at "Connecting to WebSocket wss://.. for session1..." line**

 **A:** Please verify your Python and websocket-client versions.
 The Python examples have been qualified with Python versions 2.7.14 and 3.6.7 and they require the websocket-client library *version 0.49 or greater*.
 You can use ```python --version``` and ```pip list``` commands to verify the Python and libraries versions in your environment.